 Royal Hill of Ambohimanga

-This morning we take an early flight back to Antananarivo.
+Following some time at leisure we take a flight back to Antananarivo.
 We spend the remainder of the day exploring this city, including the UNESCO heritage listed Royal Hill of Ambohimanga, one of the most important spiritual and historic sites for the Malagasy people.
 Occupied since the 15th century, it was a fortified political capital, royal palace and royal burial ground.
 In the nineteenth century, the French colonial authorities made several attempts to undermine the significance and national symbolism of Ambohimanga, all of which proved unsuccessful.
-We shall also visit the wonderful craft market which has beautiful fossil specimens for sale and stalls selling baskets, woodcrafts and vanilla pods.
 (Overnight Antananarivo) BLD

 Maroantsetra – 1 night